 The EB2 Categories and Criteria

-The EB2 Process is complicated.
+The EB2 Green Card process is complicated.
 To help you understand, we provide the steps, forms and timeline in the next section.
-But first, we explain how to meet the criteria for each of the three EB2 Green Card subcategories.
+But first, we explain how to meet the criteria for each of the three EB2 subcategories.

 EB2 Green Card Through an Advanced Degree

 To get an EB2 Green Card through your Advanced Degree, you need a job offer from a U.S. employer.
 The job offer must be for a type of job that requires an advanced degree (a master’s degree or above).
 Alternatively, an employer may require that you have a bachelor’s degree plus five years’ experience in a field related to the position.

 Once you have a job offer, the U.S. employer must advertise the offer to the general public.
 The requirement makes sure there are no U.S. workers that the employer could hire.
 In other words, the U.S. government does not want to give you an EB2 green card to work a job for which a U.S. worker could be hired.
 Thus, the U.S. employer must ask the U.S. Department of Labor to certify that it properly advertised and recruited U.S. workers.

 Once the U.S. employer obtains certification from the Department of Labor, you can apply to USCIS for your EB2 Green Card.
 To qualify, you provide an academic record showing you have the advanced degree for the position listed in your job offer.
 Additionally, you must meet any other requirements for the position.